The Fyodorov-Bouchaud formula and Liouville conformal field theory: Boundary Liouville Conformal Field Theory

 \subsection{The Liouville correlation functions on $\mathbb{H}$}

 In order to prove Proposition \ref{EquaG} we introduce the framework of LCFT on a domain with boundary, following the setting of \cite{Disk}.
-Here we will work on the upper half plane $\mathbb{H}$ (with boundary $\partial \mathbb{H} = \mathbb{R}$) but we can transpose everything easily to the unit disk $\mathbb{D}$ by the KPZ relation \eqref{KPZ}.
+Here we will work on the upper half plane $\mathbb{H}$ (with boundary $\partial \mathbb{H} = \mathbb{R}$) which simplifies computations since the terms obtained will behave nicely under conjugation $z \mapsto \overline{z}$.
+We can then transpose everything easily to the unit disk $\mathbb{D}$ by the KPZ relation \eqref{KPZ}.
 The starting point is the well known Liouville action where in our case we must add a boundary term,

 where $\partial^{\hat{g}}$, $R_{\hat{g}}$, and $K_{\hat{g}}$ respectively stand for the gradient, Ricci scalar curvature and geodesic curvature of the boundary in the metric $ \hat{g}$ (which can be chosen arbitrarily).
 We also have $\gamma \in (0,2)$, $ Q = \frac{\gamma}{2} + \frac{2}{\gamma} $, and $ \mu_{\partial} > 0$.
 In the following we choose the background metric $\hat{g}(z) = \frac{4}{\vert z + i \vert^4}$ on $\mathbb{H}$.
 This is a natural choice as if we map $\mathbb{H}$ to $\mathbb{D}$ (using $z \mapsto \frac{z-i}{z+i}$) this choice corresponds to the Euclidean (or flat) metric on $\mathbb{D}$.
 With our choice of $\hat{g}$ we get $R_{\hat{g}} = 0 $ and $ K_{\hat{g}} = 1$ which simplifies the expression of \eqref{action}.